mkmcgrath/password-manager/README.md

 # password-manager
-A password manager that utilizes the veracrypt CLI
+A password manager that utilizes the veracrypt CLI with python